John Rock (physician): Later years

 In later years, Rock and Menkin would receive many letters from people about Rock's early optimism for how long it would take for IVF to be used in the clinic.
 Rock was said to have been filled with sadness as he had to inform women that the IVF technology would not be ready in time.
 He had then predicted that it would be decades before in vitro fertilization was used to successfully make women pregnant.
 After realizing he could no longer contribute to the IVF project, Rock decided to move on.
-He wanted to develop a more successful way of opening blocked Fallopian tubes, therefore his last idea before abandoning his research was the creation of artificial or plastic Fallopian tubes.
+He wanted to develop a more successful way of opening blocked fallopian tubes, therefore his last idea before abandoning his research was the creation of artificial or plastic fallopian tubes.

-Rock retired in 1969 from his practice and moved into a farmhouse in Temple, New Hampshire.
+Rock retired in 1969 from his practice.
 After his retirement, he founded the independent Rock Reproductive Study Center, later renamed as Rock Reproductive Clinic, Inc., in Brookline, Massachusetts.
 This center was known to focus on fertility, sterility, and the development of the oral contraceptives, now known as the birth control pill.
 He remained working at the clinic until around the late 1960s and eventually sold his practice to Dr. John H. Derry of Newton who renamed it to Derry-Rock Clinic in Roxbury, Massachusetts.

+Personal life

+Rock married Anna Thorndike in 1928.
+They raised five children.

-He died in Peterborough, Massachusetts on December 4, 1984, at the age of 94 from myocardial infarction in Peterborough in southern New Hampshire.
+After retiring, Rock moved into a farmhouse in Temple, New Hampshire.
+He died in Peterborough, New Hampshire on December 4, 1984, at the age of 94 from myocardial infarction.